hikarilogo50smallred2

 Pinching/pulling the hair

-•Be careful you don't hit your scissor on a comb or clip
+•Try not to hit your scissor on a comb or clip

 It feels "crunchy" not smooth